TomCools/rickroll-security-spring-boot-starter/README.md

 ### If I have a RestController mapped to /admin and I also add /add in the rickroll.paths.
 What will happen?

-Why don't you try that for yourself? <insert evil laugh>
+Why don't you try that for yourself? #evillaugh

 The implementation is based on a Filter.class.
 So anything that happens after the filter will be replaced by some nice music.
 In case of a RestController, since this comes after the Filter...you will be rickroll'd.